clementneo/project-titanic-death-factors/README.md

 # project-titanic-death-factors
-Project to demonstrate abilities in data extracting, cleaning, and analysis; to predict factors affecting death probability
+Project will demonstrate usage of tools in data extracting, cleaning, and analysis; to predict factors affecting survivability of titanic passengers